Procrastination: The Good, the Bad, and the RealityJuly 11, 2017

 - Do something now!
-Have your child do one active thing that is a step toward the task.
-We love Mel Robbins’ 5 second rule for this: Have your child do one thing within 5 seconds of thinking about it.
+Have your child take one step toward the task.
 For example: your child announces, “I have a history quiz tomorrow!” while she is completing her math project.
 Instead of delaying the history quiz preparation altogether or jumping into it immediately by setting aside the math project, have her break for a few seconds to schedule the history quiz study time for that night in her planner.
-The theory here is that the longer we wait to act on a single thought, the higher the chance we will never act on it at all.
-This technique emphasizes the strong effect even a small action toward that goal can have.

 - If your child seems overwhelmed, help them set manageable goals and small timeframes to reach those goals.
 Many people swear by the Pomodoro technique which involves twenty-five minutes of work followed by a 5-minute break.
 Find the time that works best for your child too!

 - Encourage your child to eat the frog!
 Here’s the idea: if I told you that you had to eat a frog by midnight, when would you do it?
 Right away?
 Or at 11:59 PM?
 If you put off eating that frog all day, you’ll spend your entire day thinking about eating that slimy, yucky frog.
 It’s the same way with procrastination.
 If you procrastinate doing something, you waste valuable time thinking and worrying about the thing until you get it done.
 So encourage your child to do the hardest, scariest, and most intimidating thing first.
 Once that thing is done, they’ll get some great momentum going and everything else will seem easy by comparison.